-I graduated from Alexandria University, Egypt in 2004 with B.Sc. in Mechanical Engineering with honorary degree and I was ranked 1st over 410 students.
+I graduated from Alexandria University, Egypt in 2004 with B.Sc. in Mechanical Engineering with honorary degree and I was ranked 1st over 410 graduates.
 I then served in the Egyptian navy until February 2006.
 After that, I started my M.Sc. study in Mechanical Engineering in Alexandria University and graduated in 2008.
-The thesis title was “Numerical investigation of laminar natural convection inside square enclosure with single horizontal fin”.
-Then I worked as a HVAC Design Engineer for one year in a consulting firm in Alexandria, Egypt.
-I started my PhD study at Western University in May 2009 and graduated in October 2013.
-The thesis title was “Channel flow behaviour during mixed convection at low Reynolds”.
-Right after graduation, I worked on a four month contract as a research and design associate in s2e Technologies Inc. I was the energy storage team lead for a Net-Zero-Community project.
-I joined the Wind for Environment, Energy and Engineering (WindEEE) Research Institute in 2014 as a postdoctoral fellow and I have worked there till February 2016.
-WindEEE is a world class 3D wind tunnel that can simulate different wind phenomenon such as Tornado, Downbursts and Synoptic wind.
-I have been involved in several experimental and numerical research projects as well as mentoring graduate students.
-In March 2016, I joined Oak Ridge National Laboratory as a postdoctoral research associate to work on several research projects like drop-in testing of low GWP refrigerants inside roof-top units in hot climate and flammability risk assessment of low GWP refrigerants.
-I have published several scientific papers in peer reviewed international journals and conferences.
-My major research interests are clean energy and thermal equipments.
+I had the chance to work in the industry as a HVAC Design Engineer for one year in a consulting firm, Alexandria, Egypt.
+I started my PhD study at Western University, Ontario, CANADA in May 2009 and graduated in October 2013.
+The thesis title was “Channel flow behavior during mixed convection at low Reynolds”.
+Right after graduation, I worked in s2e Technologies Inc as the energy storage team lead for a Net-Zero-Community project.
+I joined the Wind for Environment, Energy and Engineering (WindEEE) Research Institute in August 2014 as a postdoctoral fellow and I have worked there till February 2016.
+WindEEE is a world class 3D wind tunnel that can simulate different wind phenomena such as Tornado, Downbursts and Synoptic wind.
+I have been involved in several experimental and numerical research projects related to the phenomena.
+Neutron Imaging is a unique measurement technique which ORNL owns.
+I have conducted research at High Flux Isotope Reactor (HFIR) to investigate the effect on tube inner wall design on the characteristic of two-phase flow.